Scout Traveler and Terra: Retro Icons Reimagined for the Modern Era

 -

-- Off-Road Capability: Standard AWD, with selectable terrain modes and 10 inches of ground clearance.
+- Off-Road Capability: AWD, standard, with selectable terrain modes and 10 inches of ground clearance.

 - Tech Features: A 15-inch touchscreen, over-the-air updates, and advanced driver-assistance systems (ADAS).